 In 2020 Bitcoin has acquired tremendous traction among all sorts of investors, including fund managers to software to ordinary citizens trying to expand their investments.

-2020 without any doubt has been one of the best years for Bitcoin.
-When Bitcoin was released in 2009 many people had doubts about it and few believed that there would come a day when Tesla would invest $1.5 billion in Bitcoin.
-Except for Tesla, we had other large investors such as Microstrategy, Square, Fidelity Investments getting involved by investing large sums.
-This has set the momentum for Bitcoin to grow in price in 2021 and in the upcoming years.
+2021 without any doubt has been one of the best years for Bitcoin.
+When Bitcoin was released in 2009 many people had doubts about it and few believed that there would come a day when big companies will invest in Bitcoin.
+Now we have large investors such as Microstrategy, Tesla, Square, Fidelity Investments getting involved by investing large sums.
+This has set the momentum for Bitcoin to grow in price in the upcoming years.

-Considering that we have large financial institutions involved now, Bitcoin could actually reach the amount predicted by PlanB.
-If this prediction turns out to be accurate, then Bitcoin is one of the best investment options in 2021.
+Considering that we have large financial institutions involved now, Bitcoin could actually reach the amount predicted.
+If this prediction turns out to be accurate, then Bitcoin is one of the best investment options in 2023.

 Check Out: Could Bitcoin Be A Millionaire-Maker?